Skip to Content

 • Ponchos don’t cover your arms- Most ponchos are shaped like a rectangle when they’re laid out flat.
 They don’t have sleeves.
 The material just drapes over your shoulders and covers the upper half of your arms.
 This means your forearms can get wet.
 The sleeves of your clothing under your poncho will get wet unless you wear a short sleeve shirt or roll the sleeves up.
 The only solution is to tuck your arms in near your body to keep them dry.
 Of course, if you do this, you can’t use your arms to use your trekking poles, steer your bike, or carry gear.
 Ponchos with sleeves do exist.
 These can keep your arms dry.
 The sleeves do add a bit of weight and bulk.

 • Ponchos don’t provide as much protection as rain jackets in extreme conditions- Due to the loose fit, rainwater can more easily blow or splash in your poncho.
 It can enter around the neck or through the sleeves.
 These areas are more open on a poncho because there are no zippers, elastic bands, or snaps to seal the openings up.
 The larger openings allow more water to enter.
 Ponchos don’t provide as much protection from the wind for the same reasons.
 The large openings allow wind to blow through the poncho.
-In extremely windy and rainy conditions, a poncho may not provide quite as much protection as a rain jacket.
+In extremely windy and rainy weather, a poncho may not provide quite as much protection as a rain jacket.

 • Ponchos aren’t stylish- Rain ponchos are basically a big, baggy piece of waterproof fabric that hangs off of your body.
 They don’t look flattering on anyone.
 They don’t provide a good fit either.
 Because ponchos are one size fits all, they are usually too baggy.
 Color options are limited as well.
 Most ponchos are dark green, grey, or black.
 They are designed to blend into the woods.
 For these reasons, rain ponchos are better for those who plan to spend most of their time in the outdoors hiking, camping, cycling, or fishing.
 When you’re in the woods, it doesn’t matter how you look.
 Ponchos aren’t ideal for city use.
 They look odd and make you stand out.
 Particularly if you live in a large city where people care about fashion.
 Rain jackets, on the other hand, just look like normal clothing.
 Of course, if you don’t care about how you look, this point doesn’t matter.